 The Chinese and Japanese speakers did adapt to the English interpretations with the violations.
 Surprisingly, some of the native English speakers did not.
 There are two conflicting hypotheses: one is that the non-native speakers are using Universal Grammar along with assistance from L1, the other is that they are transferring the parameter value from their L1 to their L2.

 Mendes, Clarion C., "Acquisition of Violations of English Principle B by Native Speakers of Japanese or Chinese" (2005).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 660.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 Other Arts and Humanities Commons, Other Languages, Societies, and Cultures Commons, Other Linguistics Commons